-How Graphs can help insurance industry to combat Fraud Detection
+How graphs and Neo4j can help insurance industry to combat fraud detection

 In this kind of economic situation insurance fraud spreads beyond organized crime, which uses the proceeds to finance other illegal activities.

 In the past, fraud detection was relegated to claims agents who had to rely on few facts and a large amount of intuition.
 Now insurance companies have large amount of data available from underwriting, claims, law enforcement and even other insurers.